You sent a message to this manager.

 The Peninsula Bark Company used the shoreline as a docking site where stacks of 'tan bark' were shipped to the Northwest Leather Company in the 'Soo'.

 For the sailor, the Bay was a harbor of safety and a gateway to the inland sea of Lake Superior.
 The beacon of Point Iroquois Lighthouse was a guiding glow, or a light never to be reached.
-The many shipwrecks that have occured throughout this region gave birth to the Whitefish Point Shipwreck Museum where you can see artifacts.
+The many shipwrecks that have occurred throughout this region gave birth to the Whitefish Point Shipwreck Museum where you can see artifacts.

 The Portals: Gros Cap Canada and Point Iroquois, marked the boundary between the treacherous waters of Lake Superior and relatively calm waters of the St. Mary's River.